-SUSPENDED-SEDIMENT CONCENTRATIONS ARE HIGHLY VARIABLE The turbidity measurements showed highly varying concentrations of suspended sediment in the water column, with the highest concentrations in April and May of each water year (FIGURE 6).
-Concentrations were higher during spring tides than neap tides, because the spring tides are bigger, have higher flows (FIGURE 5), and can resuspend more sediment.
-Strong winds can create larger waves, which lead to higher sediment concentrations from wind-wave resuspension of bottom sediment.
-Overall, the winds and the tides appear more important to causing high sediment concentrations in Lower South Bay than freshwater flow.
+The turbidity measurements showed highly varying concentrations of suspended sediment in the water column, with the highest concentrations in April and May of each water year (Figure 6).
+Concentrations were higher during spring tides than neap tides.
+Strong winds can create large waves, which lead to higher sediment concentrations from wind-wave resuspension of bottom sediments.
+Overall, the winds and the tides appear more important to high sediment concentrations in Lower South Bay than freshwater flow.

+Figure 6.
 Turbidity measurements provided a record of suspended-sediment concentrations (SSC) at the Dumbarton Bridge.
-TOP: Continuous SSC throughout water years 2009 - 2011, SSC were variable, with highest concentrations in the spring.
-MIDDLE: SSC were greater during spring tides than during neap tides, as seen in a series of measurements in January and February 2010.
-BOTTOM: Periods with especially strong winds (blue bands) corresponded to periods with higher SSC.
+Top: Throughout water years 2009 - 2011, SSC were variable, with highest concentrations in the spring.
+The blue line shows the continuous measurements of SSC.
+Middle: SSC were greater during spring tides than during neap tides, as seen in a series of measurements in January and February 2010.
+Bottom: Periods with especially strong winds (blue bands) corresponded to periods with higher SSC.